Dear Consumer Ed:

 However, the law does place some limits on ticket brokers (outside agents who resell tickets to events) who charge a premium in excess of the face price of the ticket.
 These brokers must be licensed, pay additional taxes, clearly list the face value of the ticket plus the additional fees, and give refunds if warranted.
 These limitations do not apply to an owner or operator where the event is held, or the authorized ticket agent of such persons (e.g., Ticketmaster).
 Further, regardless of who’s selling the tickets, there are no legal limits on service charge amounts, even for ticket brokers.

 Still, if the comedy club fails to disclose the cost of the handling fees, or advertises ticket prices but charges additional fees for items that should have been included in that face price, the club’s advertising could be found to be unfair or deceptive.
-If this is the case, you can submit a complaint to the Federal Trade Commission at www.ftc.gov or to the Governor's Office of Consumer Protection at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123.
+If this is the case, you can submit a complaint to the Federal Trade Commission at www.ftc.gov or to the Georgia Department of Law’s Consumer Protection Unit at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123.

 If you enjoyed this post, make sure you subscribe to my RSS feed!